wso2/docs-is/en/docs/learn/jwt-token-generation.md

 ### JWT Token generation without revoking existing tokens

+!!! info
+    This capability is available as an update in WSO2 IS 5.11.0 from update level **5.11.0.223** onwards (Updates 2.0 model).
+See the instructions on [updating WSO2 products](https://updates.docs.wso2.com/en/latest/).

 When a request is received for generating a new JWT token, a new token is generated based on "APPLICATION, USER, SCOPE, BINDING" combinations.
 If a token request is received for the same combination again, WSO2 IS revokes the existing token and returns a new token.

 If you want to generate a JWT token without revoking the existing token, add and configure the following property in the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder.